Beta normal form: Normal forms

 A head normal form is not always a normal form, because the applied arguments $M_j$ need not be normal.
 However, the converse is true: any normal form is also a head normal form.
 In fact, the normal forms are exactly the head normal forms in which the subterms $M_j$ are themselves normal forms.
 This gives an inductive syntactic description of normal forms.

-There is also the notion of weak head normal form: a term in weak head normal form is either a term in head normal form or a lambda abstraction.
-This means a redex may appear inside a lambda body.

-Reduction strategies

-In general, a given term can contain several redexes, hence several different beta reductions could be applied.
-We may specify a strategy to choose which redex to reduce.